 Before starting treatment, it’s important to know the cause of vomiting.
 There are many causes of vomiting, and a veterinarian may run blood tests or an ultrasound exam to try and work out the cause.

-If the vomiting is a short-term problem, there are prescription foods such as Royal Canin gastrointestinal diet or Hills I/d diet that can be fed to help soothe sore tummies.
-Another alternative, which can only be fed for a few days as it is not nutritionally balanced is small frequent meals of chicken and rice.
-Chicken and rice is easily digested by the gastrointestinal tract
+If the vomiting is a short-term problem, there are prescription foods such as the Royal Canin gastrointestinal diet or Hills i/d diet that can be fed to help soothe sore tummies.
+Another alternative, which can only be fed for a few days as it is not nutritionally balanced, is small frequent meals of chicken and rice.
+The gastrointestinal tract easily digests chicken and rice.

 It is no longer recommended to withhold food for 24 hours (or longer) if your pet is vomiting.
 The gut needs a constant supply of energy from food, or it can start to die off.
 Continue to offer small amounts of food regularly and offer a variety of food to see if your pet prefers one option over another.
 Just your presence encouraging your dog to eat can be enough to get them to have a few mouthfuls of food.
 It is important when pets are sick that they still get nutrition into their bodies as this will speed up their recovery rate.